dawgpaws/noteplan-plugins/jgclark.WindowTools/README.md

 [ // array of sets
   {
     "name": "Some relative dates", // name you give the set.
-Should be unique per machine "machineName": "mba2.local", // name from macOS
+Should be unique per machine "machineName": "mba2.local",
+    "htmlWindows": [], // empty array
     "editorWindows": [
-      { // define first note, in this case actually a folder "x": 684, // window starts 684 pixels from left "y": 0, //  and 0 pixels from bottom
+      { // define first note
+        "x": 684, // window starts 684 pixels from left
+        "y": 0, //  and 0 pixels from bottom
         "height": 623, // window height
         "width": 652, // window width
-        "noteType": "Folder",
-        "title": "Projects", // folder name
-        "windowType": "main", // the first ('main') window in NP "filename": "Projects" // folder path
-      },
-      { // define second note: the ordering of elements doesn't matter, and tends not to be maintained "x": 684, // window starts 684 pixels from left "y": 0, //  and 0 pixels from bottom
-        "height": 623, // window height
-        "width": 652, // window width
         "noteType": "Calendar",
-        "title": "today", // relative or specific calendar date "windowType": "split", // a 'split' pane in the main NP window "filename": "{0d}" // i.e. 0 days from today },
+        "title": "today", // a name just to help you identify it "windowType": "main", // the first ('main') window in NP "filename": "{0d}" // i.e. 0 days from today },
-      { // define third note
-        "noteType": "Notes",
+      { // define second note: the ordering of elements doesn't matter, and tends not to be maintained "noteType": "Notes",
         "x": 966,
         "height": 623,